Less Likely To Leave the Nest

 It’s the American dream!
 Grow up, go to the right school, graduate… and move into Mom’s basement!

 Okay… maybe that last part is the new “amended” dream.
-A record number of 20-somethings are opting to live at home, rather than leave the nest to live on their own.
-Specifically 40% of American Millennials currently live with their parents, compared to 27% in 1991, which is when I got my first apartment at 21-years-old.
+A record number of 25- to 35-year-old Millennials are opting to live at home, rather than leave the nest to live on their own.
+Specifically 40% of American Millennials currently live with their parents, compared to 10% of Generation Xers who lived in their parents’ home in 2000 when they were the same age.

 But why are these young adults failing to spread their wings?

 At First Glance

 At first glance it might seem like Millennials (today’s 20-35-year-olds, although some argue 13-35-year-olds) are quite “spendy.”
 After all, when we were their age we didn’t walk into work sipping a $3.65 coffee, thumbing our $800 iPhone, which costs a minimum of $40 a month for service (but up to double that), another $7.99 for Netflix, and $10 for Spotify.

 Sure, all the above is true.
 In fact, over 45% of 18 to 23-year-olds have spent more on coffee than investing in their retirement.
 And yes, they do love their phones.
 98% of 18-24-year-olds and 97% of 25-34-year-olds own smartphones.
 And between 64% and 78% of Millennials have subscriptions to on demand video services like Netflix or Hulu… the higher percentage those who are “on their own” Millennials (because the lower percentage mooch off Mom and Dad).

 But as much as studies have shown Millennials struggle to manage their finances, we might want to show a little understanding… which might actually require us to step into their shoes for a moment (something I wish I would have done more as I look back at my own parenting).

 The Real Numbers